2

 Homes that are built before the end of the 20th century often have circuits with a rather low power rating compared to modern-day appliances.
 As a result, it could be difficult for you to use hairdryers with high power ratings in such houses.
 While it’s easy to buy a hairdryer that matches the power rating of the house circuits, you should consider updating the house wiring.

 By getting new internal wiring, you would be able to increase the circuit power rating as well as solve a wide range of electrical problems.
-It’s always good to know that the electrical system of your house is safe, modern and up to date.
+It’s always good to know that the electrical system of your house is safe, modern, and up to date.
 Technically speaking, you could attempt to do the wiring on your own as long as you have the tools and know exactly what to do.
 If you need help, there are a lot of places that offer rewiring and maintenance services.

 Give Your Dryer Its Own Circuit